bruhmastir/library/docs/enroute/muscat/equipment.md

 - **International Departures from Muscat FIR – Secondary Range**
   `4701–4777`
-  *Used as an alternate set for IFR international departures when the primary range is exhausted.*
+  *Used as a secondary block for international IFR flights.*

 - **Domestic Flights within Muscat FIR – Primary Range**
   `1201–1277`